This topic contains information on the following subjects:

 NOTE: Information that is obtained through Locate sources can also be used to determine an NCP's financial assets when applying Enforcement remedies.

-The client should be considered the primary source of information for locating the NCP; therefore, CSS caseworkers should interview the client thoroughly for all information that could aid in identifying and locating the NCP.
+The custodial parent (CP) should be considered the primary source of information for locating the noncustodial parent (NCP); therefore, CSS caseworkers should interview the CP thoroughly for all information that could aid in identifying and locating the NCP.
 If necessary, this can be accomplished by telephone.
-Caseworkers should emphasize the importance of the client’s cooperation and assistance.
+Caseworkers should emphasize the importance of the CP’s cooperation and assistance.

-If the client is unable to furnish basic information (such as the NCP's Social Security number), caseworkers should attempt to obtain it from other sources.
-Social Security numbers are essential to the location of NCPs and can also be provided by employers or N.C.
-Vital Records.
+If the CP is unable to furnish basic information, such as the NCP's Social Security number (SSN), caseworkers should attempt to obtain it from other sources.
+SSNs are essential to the location of NCPs and can also be provided by employers or NC Vital Records.

-Within seventy-five (75) calendar days of determining that the NCP in a CSS case must be located, CSS must access all the appropriate location sources, including the Federal Parent Locator Service, if necessary.
+Within seventy-five (75) calendar days of determining that the NCP in a CSS case must be located, CSS must access all the appropriate location sources, including the Federal Parent Locator Service (FPLS), if necessary.

 Locate activity is declared "successful" when a new mailing, potential, or residential address OR when new current employment information is found for the noncustodial parent (NCP), even if it has not been verified.